jgiacomo/RepData_PeerAssessment2/StormDataReport.md

 ```

 After categorizing the event types the uncategorized events amount to
-'r percNotCategorized'%.
-These should not affect the top ranking events.
+4% of the data.
+These should not affect the top
+ranking events.

 #Results